tvdboom/ATOM/docs_sources/api/nlp/vectorizer.md

 </table>

 !!! warning
-    The returned dataframe is only sparse when all the columns in the provided dataset (except `corpus`) are sparse.
-Calling this transformer with other non-sparse columns forces the output matrix to be converted to its full array.
-This is not recommended since the process can be very slow and occupy large chunks of memory.
+    Using `return_sparse=True` can turn the transformation very slow and occupy large chunks of memory when the corpus contains many tokens.

 <br>